 Multimedia History Prize: Catherine Freyne and Phillip Ulman, Tit for Tat: The Story of Sandra Willson

 This was an ABC Radio National Hindsight program about a woman who killed her abusive husband and received lot of media – and wall art – attention some decades back.
-Phillip Ulmnan stood silently beside Catherine Ulman, who urged those of us who enjoyed programs like Hindsight to write objecting to the recent cuts.
+Phillip Ulman stood silently beside Catherine Freyne, who urged those of us who enjoyed programs like Hindsight to write objecting to the recent cuts.